dreeves/calpuz/README.md

 (I think I could improve that exposition by combining some of those latter points.)

-Yet More Pruning:
+Pruning by non-coverable cells:

-1. before placing a piece in the queue, cache every possible placement for every piece in the queue.
+1. Before placing a piece in the queue, cache every possible placement for every piece in the queue.
-2. while doing so, keep a tally for every vacant cell for the number of possible placements that cover that cell.
+2. While doing so, keep a tally for every vacant cell of the number of possible placements that cover that cell.
-3. if any cell has a tally of zero, backtrack.
+3. If any cell has a tally of zero, backtrack.

 Musing (I haven't tried this yet):